Battle of Broken Hill: German propaganda

 The Sydney journal The Bulletin published a burlesque of the incident in the style of German propaganda, suggesting the Germans lauded the attack as a victorious military battle between Turkish forces and recruits on a troop train.
 Supposedly the Turkish attackers killed 40 and wounded 70 (ten times the real figures) for the loss of only two dead.
 The parody was, for some reason, taken seriously by other newspapers, which published it almost verbatim as a genuine example of German propaganda.
-The story was picked up by international papers in the US, the UK and NZ.
+The story was picked up by international papers in the United States, the United Kingdom and New Zealand.
 When clippings from the foreign papers filtered back to Australia in the letters home of serving soldiers, it only reinforced the belief that the story in the Bulletin was true.
-The 'fake news' was revived as an example of German mendacity by Australian papers during the Second World War and even as late as 1951 in Broken Hill's own Barrier Daily Truth paper.
+The 'fake news' was revived as an example of German mendacity by Australian papers during the Second World War and even as late as 1951 in Broken Hill's own Barrier Daily Truth newspaper.

-Recently
+More recently

-In the late 1970s there were failed attempts to turn the story into a film, The Battle of Broken Hill, to be directed by Donald Crombie.
+In the late 1970s, attempts were made to turn the story into a film The Battle of Broken Hill, to be directed by Donald Crombie, but this did not eventuate.

-Nicholas Shakespeare wrote the novella Oddfellows (2015) based on this event.
+Nicholas Shakespeare wrote the novella Oddfellows (2015) based on the events at Broken Hill on 1 January 1915.

-The battle is the subject of the song "Battle of Broken Hill" by the Sydney-based Celtic-punk band Handsome Young Strangers, found on their 2016 EP of the same name.
+The battle is the subject of the song 'Battle of Broken Hill' by the Sydney-based Celtic-punk band Handsome Young Strangers, found on their 2016 EP of the same name.

-In 2014 the Greek Australian genocides scholar Panayiotis Diamadis noted that the attack occurred only a few weeks after the declaration of jihad (holy war) on 14 November 1914 by Sultan Mehmed V and Shaykh al-Islām (primary religious leader) Essad Effendi of the Ottoman Empire against Great Britain and the Allies.
+In 2014, the Greek Australian genocides scholar Panayiotis Diamadis noted that the attack occurred only a few weeks after the declaration of jihad (holy war) on 14 November 1914 by Sultan Mehmed V and Shaykh al-Islām (primary religious leader) Essad Effendi of the Ottoman Empire against Great Britain and the Allies.

 The Australian government refused requests to fund a commemoration of the event for its 100th anniversary.
 A ceremony marking the centenary of the massacre was held at Broken Hill railway station on 1 January 2015.

 A 2019 Turkish film by Can Ulkay, Türk Isi Dondurma (Turkish Ice Cream) presents the "recruits on a troop train" version of the story.

+Heritage listing

+On 29 June 2018, the two significant sites connected to the 1915 New Year's Day picnic train attack at Broken Hill were added to the New South Wales State Heritage Register.
+They are: